Recap / M*A*S*H S1 E20: The Army-Navy Game

 - The Good Guys Always Win:

 - The Navy was of more help to the 4077, and so they win the football game.
+(Also a case of Truth in Television, even if the score is fictional; Navy won every Army-Navy Game played during the Korean War.)

 - Father Mulcahy also won the betting pool.
 Hawkeye notes the father always seems to win.